sahu-neha/Tender-Management-System/README.md

 2. Vendor

 > ## Administrator Functions
-1. Login with their account.
-2. View all the vendors.
+1. View all the vendors.
-3. Create new tenders.
+2. Create new tenders.
-4. View All the Tenders.
+3. View All the Tenders.
-5. Update Existing Tender's Details.
+4. Update Existing Tender's Details.
-6. Delete A Tender.
+5. Delete A Tender.
-7. View All the Tenders according to its status (Available/Booked).
+6. View All the Tenders according to its status (Available/Booked).
-8. View All the Bids of a tender.
+7. View All the Bids of a tender.
-9. Assign tender to a vendor.
+8. Assign tender to a vendor.
-10. Deactivate a vendor.
+9. Deactivate a vendor.
-11. Bar particular vendors from participating in the tender bid.
+10. Bar particular vendors from participating in the tender bid.
-12. Logout.

 > ## Vendor Functions
 1. Login with their account.